Queen's Counsel Nomination Process

 All nominations are confidential.
 Nominators may be contacted to clarify information provided, but will not be updated on the status of the application.
 Application information will not be made public.

-All nominations must include a signed consent form to provide authorization for disclosure of information by the Law Society of BC to the Advisory Committee.
+All nominations must include a signed consent form to provide authorization for disclosure of information by the Law Society of British Columbia to the Advisory Committee.
+(You will require Adobe Reader to use the Consent form.
+You may download Adobe Reader for free.)

 Unsuccessful candidates may be nominated in subsequent years; however, a complete application is required for every nomination.
 Nominations are not carried forward from year to year.